turboapps/docs/reference/command_line/new.md

 Routes can be defined using IPv4, IPv6 addresses, or based on hostnames.
 Note however that you cannot specify a host name on the right side of a `--route-add` mapping since the result would be ambiguous if the host name resolved to multiple IP addresses.

+Routes cannot be used to restrict traffic to loopback addresses like 127.0.0.1.

 If your container requires several routing rules then we recommend creating a **route-file**.
 A **route-file** is an INI based, line-delimited text file that lists all the routing rules to add to the container.
 It can be added with `--route-file` flag.

 ##### Examples